-Certain copyrights in radio, television, Internet and pay audio content are administered collectively by copyright societies according to tariffs set by the Copyright Board of Canada (the "Copyright Board").
-Tariffs set by the Copyright Board are generally applicable until a public process is held and a decision of the Copyright Board is rendered for their renewal.
-Renewed tariffs are often applicable retroactively.
+Certain copyrights in radio, television, internet and pay audio content are administered collectively by copyright societies according to tariffs certified by the Copyright Board of Canada (the "Copyright Board").
+Tariffs certified by the Copyright Board remain applicable on a provisional basis until the Copyright Board certifies the next tariff.
+The new tariffs thus certified are often applicable retroactively to the expiry date of the previous tariffs they replace and thereby may result in payment or retroactive reimbursement of royalties, depending on whether the royalty rate thus set is higher or lower than the rate of the provisional royalties thus paid.